severb/flowy/docs/indepth/activity.rst

 An activity task is the smallest computational part of a workflow.
 You can think of it as a function: it can receive an input, do some processing and it can return something.
 The easiest way to implement an activity is by subclassing ``Activity`` and overriding the ``run`` method.
-This provides some convenience methods for you like automatic error handling, input deserialization and result serialization.
+This provides some convenience for you like automatic error handling, input deserialization and result serialization.

 A simple echo activity that returns the input it receives looks like this::